 Cosun is a cooperative, owned by Dutch beet growers who are its members.
 The cooperative is organized in districts and sections throughout the Netherlands.
-At the end of 2017 Cosun counted 9,182 members who own in total 6,545,105 cooperative shares (LLB’s).
+At the end of 2018 Cosun counted 9,015 members who own in total 6,545,369 cooperative shares (LLB’s).
 These shares entitle members to supply their beet to Cosun.

 Royal Cosun is a cooperative owned by the members who supply their sugar beet to it.
 Until 2017, Cosun issued shares to its members.
 The shares were converted into registered member supply certificates in 2017.
 Each certificate gives a right and an obligation to supply a certain amount of beet to the cooperative.

+The members’ council held three scheduled meetings in 2018.
 Issues discussed by the Members’ Council during the year included:

-- frost policy
+- the frost policy

 - the premium policy